justinegeffen/showcase/demo/docs/008_viewing_run_information.md

 ## 6. Task details window

 Select a task in the task table to open the **Task details** dialog.
-The dialog has three tabs: About, Execution log and Data Explorer.
+The dialog has three tabs: About, Execution log, and Data Explorer.

 **About**

 The About tab provides the following information:

 1. **Name**: Process name and tag
 2. **Command**: Task script, defined in the pipeline process
 3. **Status**: Exit code, task status, number of attempts
 4. **Work directory**: Directory where the task was executed
 5. **Environment**: Environment variables that were supplied to the task
 6. **Execution time**: Metrics for task submission, start, and completion time
 7. **Resources requested**: Metrics for the resources requested by the task
 8. **Resources used**: Metrics for the resources used by the task